Creative Writing: Craft And Experimentation 1 CRWRT5035

 - Available to Erasmus Students: No

-This course aims to explore the creative and practical aspects of text creation, the craft of writing through intensive close reading of literary texts and through writing practice.
-It gives students the opportunity to practise a range of literary techniques and ideas as manifested in a number of outstanding modern and contemporary writers and develop a critical idiom and to analyse their own writing.
+This course aims to explore the creative and practical aspects of text creation and the craft of writing through intensive close reading of literary texts, and through writing practice.
+It provides students with the opportunity to practise a range of literary techniques and ideas as manifested in a number of outstanding modern and contemporary writers, and to develop a critical idiom and practice through which they can analyse their own writing.

 Requirements of Entry